wsheehan/cryptopi/daily_notes/wills_notes.md

   * Tried treating the pool repo as a submodule, but then we cant edit it
   * Finally managed to clone and make part of root repo
   * 'rm -rf pool/.git' and 'rm pool/.gitignore'

+# May 19

+* Monero still not finished
+* pool config
+  * created `config.json` file for pool config
+  * turned off payments as we want all block to go to our own address
+  * checked if redis server operating as expected, it does
+  * cant run pool until monero done syncing however
+  * power went out, shutting down the pi, monero sync not ruined though (thank god)